orgilbatzaya/Wikipedia-Popularity/project/project.md

 Because there are so many historical figures from Europe, there is a lot of clustering near the 50-60 language marker.
 Additionally, Europe and Asia's slopes are very similar.
 This could be because Europe has 6,073 figures with pages translated into 50 or more languages and very high popularity index scores or that Asia has 1,021 popular historical figures, but those figures have pages that have been translated into much more than 50 languages.
 For example, there is a historical figure that is an outlier in the visual.
 Looking at the data, we identified this individual as Jesus Christ, whose Wikipedia page has been translated into 214 different languages.

+    ## # A tibble: 1 x 4
+    ##   full_name   historical_popularity_index article_languages country
+    ##   <chr>                             <dbl>             <int> <chr>
+    ## 1 Corbin Bleu                        18.9               193 United States

+Interestingly, one of the historical figures has a low popularity index score, but his/her wikipedia page has been translated into almost 200 different languages.
+After filtering the data to locate the point that had a popularity index score less than 20 and an article that was translated into more than 175 languages, we derived that the outlier historical figure from North America is Corbin Bleu, the actor from High School Musical.

 ### Multiple Linear Regression

     ##                                        term    estimate